 'Bullying can be defined as offensive behaviour which violates a person's dignity, or creates an intimidating, hostile, degrading or offensive environment, or which humiliates or undermines an individual or group.
 Such behaviour can be vindictive, cruel or malicious.

-discrimination.
+Bullying is generally considered to be a form of harassment that is not directly related to discrimination.
 For example, the law explicitly covers sexual and racial harassment but at present does not explicitly cover bullying.
 Bullying can cause stress and employers may fail in their duty of care to safeguard the health, safety and welfare of employees, if they do not take steps to prevent it.
 Most HEIs now have policies, guidelines and codes of practice covering bullying.

 Bullying can take various forms, from name calling, sarcasm, teasing, and unwarranted criticism, to threats of violence or actual physical violence.
-The Health and Safety Executive estimates that bullying costs employers up to 80 million working days a year in lost productivity and over £2 billion a year in lost revenue, Bullying can also cause low morale and produce a high turnover of staff
+The Health and Safety Executive estimates that bullying costs employers up to 80 million working days a year in lost productivity and over £2 billion a year in lost revenue, Bullying can also cause low morale and produce a high turnover of staff.'

 And: